How to enable Service Bus Relaying connections for Nodinite Log and Monitoring Agents

 Settings tab

-In the Service URL field, enter the address to the installed Monitor Agent (copy this detail from either the Readme.txt file or from the <endpoint address ... section of %Monitoring Agent%.exe.config).
+Enter the Service URL for the installed Monitor Agent (from Readme.txt or the <endpoint address ... in %Monitoring Agent%.exe.config).

 Security tab